OrigamiKoala/chronos/README.md

 * **Clickable Strengths & Weaknesses (AI Breakdown)**: Click any topic tag on your dashboard to instantly review a pre-compiled, highly specific breakdown of what you are `"good at"` and `"not good at"`, stored dynamically in BigQuery.
 * **Inline AI Tutor Breakdown**: Ask AI about any completed question in the test review breakdown.
 Ask the AI tutor exactly why the correct answer is correct and ask follow-up questions in real-time.
 * **Full Session Caching**: Automatic caching of active usernames and previous test configurations in local storage for seamless onboarding.

+---

+If you want to download this and run it locally, you can.
+Here are all the API keys you need:

+api_1, api_2...: Gemini API keys.
+Get yours for free at [aistudio.google.com](https://aistudio.google.com).
+Add these as environment variables and they will automatically be loaded in.

+GOOGLE_APPS_SCRIPT_WEBHOOK_URL: You don't really need this, but it allows the app to generate homework questions asynchronously.
+Probably best to ignore this; just don't publish any homework assignments.

+JWT_SECRET: A random hex string (for security purposes).

+BIGQUERY_PRIVATE_KEY, BIGQUERY_CLIENT_EMAIL, BIGQUERY_PROJECT_ID: This app uses Google Cloud's BigQuery service to store user information.
+If you are running it locally, don't bother with this - just don't login.

+---